-Reporting to the Director, Resource Services (Director); the Senior Project Coordinator is responsible for the production of quality, culturally appropriate/relevant resources and support materials to enable the Department to effectively deliver its services to students, the public, and other internal and external audiences.
+Reporting to the Director, Resource Services, the Senior Project Coordinator is responsible for the production of quality, culturally appropriate and relevant resources and support materials in all official languages, to enable the Department of Education to effectively deliver its services to students, the public, and other internal and external audiences.
 The incumbent, through their activities, ensures that the Department is sufficiently able to respond to the requirements outlined in the Education Act and Regulations, the Curriculum Renewal Plan, Education Program Content Development Directive, copyright requirements, and any other applicable legislation, policies, directives, Memorandums of Understanding, and/or contribution agreements.

 Key responsibilities for this position include: Overseeing inter-jurisdictional research to identify best practices in the design/development of resources and materials used for purposes similar to those in Nunavut; functioning as one of the Department’s experts on material/resource design and development processes; providing strategic leadership, advice, management/support, and oversight of their unit; ensuring that all materials/resources follow the established approvals process in place before progressing to translation and printing; completing annual and other reports (when requested) on the unit’s/Division’s activities.